MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/index.md

 ---
 title: Exchange PowerShell
-description: "Learn about the Exchange PowerShell environments that are available in on-premises Exchange and Office 365."
+description: Learn about the Exchange PowerShell environments that are available in on-premises Exchange and Office 365.
+services: exchange-online
 author: chrisda
 manager: serdars
 layout: LandingPage